Khovd (Mongolia)

 Ancient Rituals, Modern Governance

-Not enough Mongolian women are being elected to office
+Not enough Mongolian women are being elected to local office

 This story was produced and published by Asia Democracy Chronicles.
 Photo: Khovd Governor’s Office, via Asia Democracy Chronicles